Saturday, June 22, 2024

 “And he said, Draw not nigh hither: put off thy shoes from off they feet, for the place whereon thou standest is holy ground.”
 Exodus 3:5

-her husband in some hoity-toity concert hall, sitting through music of the same – no heart to it, just going through the motions, schmoozing for silver.
+While Naamah sat alongside Toff, her husband, in some hoity-toity concert hall, sitting through music of the same – no heart to it, just going through the motions, schmoozing for silver.
 Outside, on the street, the REAL musicians played.
 FTS (“for the streets”) happened to be in the area – either coming from, or on the way, to a temp-job.
 She had heard the band, and some others – who also played music with a soul – at various coffee-houses.
 The trio, one with a horn, the other with a harp, and the third with a drum (the Keltic kind?).
 The overture they were playing, led into one of her favorites – but that was almost pointless to categorize, since she loved many of their (OH YEAH!!) compositions.
 The song, about to begin, was about a great warrior sky king, with sword in one hand, and his other held a buckler of platinum.
-FTSts couldn’t help herself: she began to sing the verse of the white bearded warrior slaying thousands of the hideous creatures.
+FTS couldn’t help herself: she began to sing the verse of the white bearded warrior slaying thousands of the hideous creatures.
 She finished the verse; telling herself, that was enough of throwing caution in the direction of the fleeing demons.
 From the crowd of passers-by, a bass voice took up that part of the ballad.
 Whoever the man was, oh my goodness, what a voice.
 He paused at the verse’s end.
 Nuts to caution, ever hiding!
 She took up the third, where the remaining horde fell to the great warrior’s feet, pleading for mercy.
 The verse’s end, she stopped, not caring to push her luck.
 That melodious bold voice, took up the forth; his voice grew clearer, louder as he sang of divine judgment.
 The verse ended.
 FTS sang of the demon’s still pleading, but their begging to no avail.

 The two strangers were within view of one another, when the short barrel-chested hairy man, with arms like tree-trunks, took up the final verse; where the slimy horde are thrown into a pit of burning sulfur – so hot, the very rocks were molten.
 Both were face to face, looking directly into one another’s eyes as they sang the epilogue – where the people, ever grateful to be alive and safe, lay all their gold and silver at the warrior’s feet; be our King, was within the ending line.